Inside Amazon's first NYC bookstore

 It looks and feels like traditional bookstores, but it's a little more complicated.
 And folks who aren't digitally savvy may end up paying more as a result.

 The store, which carries 3,000 book titles, is located at the Time Warner Center in Manhattan (conveniently the same building as CNN's office).
-It also carries Amazon (AMZN, Tech30) tech products, like the Echo and Kindle, for shoppers to try out and buy.
+It also carries Amazon (AMZN) tech products, like the Echo and Kindle, for shoppers to try out and buy.

 All of the books face outwards, so customers get a good look at the cover.
 Signs underneath each book display the number of stars it's received on Amazon.com and how many reviews it has.
 But there isn't a price listed, which is intentional.
 The cost varies depending on whether or not you're a member of Amazon Prime.